65 lines

 |

-You can use `cz commit --retry` to reuse the last commit message when the previous commit attempt failed.
+- Use `cz commit --retry` to reuse the last commit message after a failed commit attempt

 |